mdp-aerosol-group/GEOptiSonde.jl/README.md

 pollLoop = map(_ -> GEOptiSonde.read(port), oneHz)
 ```

 Example output is below.
-Note that the instrument is polled every second, but the signal is updated only when data accumulated on the port, which is approximately every two seconds.
+Note that in this example the instrument is polled every second, but the signal is updated only when data accumulated on the port, which is approximately every two seconds.
 It is also possible to run the query loop slower than the instrument, in which case the latest output will be placed in the signal loop.

 ```julia
 (2020-07-10T13:33:18.555, 16.92)